It is inevitable.

 In Louisville, the political realities were just the opposite of Nashville’s.
 In Kentucky, consolidation is passed when a majority of all voters in the county approve it, so there’s only one vote total.
 There, the wildly popular former Louisville Mayor Jerry Abramson – with a 90+ percent approval rating – led the fight for consolidated government and became its first mayor.

 Unlike many cities, there was no crisis or scandal in Louisville that served as the catalytic event for consolidation.
 Instead, it was all about creating a modern government structure that would make the city more competitive, more entrepreneurial and more successful.

-There were no claims that consolidation would result in big savings – a claim frequently made in these pushes for merger but which have not been born out in follow-up research – and instead, the business and political leadership made it a vote of confidence about the future of their hometown.
+There were no claims that consolidation would result in big savings – a claim frequently made in these pushes for merger but which are often not been born out in follow-up research – and instead, the business and political leadership made it a vote of confidence about the future of their hometown.

 Keep It Vague

 Interestingly, proponents refused to conduct an in-depth cost-benefit analysis, because the strategy was for the vote to be about civic pride, not about a parsing of the numbers.
 Considering the magnitude of the consolidation proposal, details were vague – intentionally so.

 The pro-consolidation campaign spent about $2 million while anti-consolidation forces ran a shoestring campaign that was regularly derided by the news media.

 Like Memphis, Louisville had been pursuing consolidation without success for decades – 23 years there.
 Even with the single majority referendum, voters turned it down in 1982 and 1983.
 In 2000, consolidation passed 56% for and 44% against.